 How predictable is evolution?
 If we could rewind the tape of life with the same environmental constraints at work, would evolution result in the same outcome?
 These questions have long fascinated evolutionary biologists who strive to delineate the role of random events versus deterministic processes in the evolutionary history of organisms.
 “Peering into how organisms evolved over time and adapted in response to similar environmental changes could help researchers predict how bacteria or viruses might adapt to drug therapies.
-Evolutionary approaches could therefore be useful for improving antibiotic therapies,” notes Catherine Peichel, coordinator of PLEVOCON, a Marie-Skłodowska Curie project.
+Evolutionary approaches could therefore be useful for improving antibiotic therapies,” explains Catherine Peichel, coordinator of PLEVOCON, a Marie Skłodowska-Curie project.

 A testbed for natural evolutionary experiments